-5.2.1.3 The Agency organises issuing of radio frequency equipment approvals (type approval).
+C) The Agency organises issuing of radio frequency equipment approvals (type approval).
 The scope is to check, in compliance with national regulations, that the equipment is compatible with the approved standards.
-This is not intended as a mechanism to block the market rather to protect the user from using equipment likely to impede him and be incompatible with the existing or planned systems.
+In no case this should be used as a mechanism to block the market.
+It is intended to protect the user from equipment likely to impede him and incompatible with the existing or planned systems.